Preferred Stock on an Income Statement

 Preferred Stock Dividends and Net Income

-You can't completely rely on reported net income as it appears at this point, though.
-This is due to the nature of preferred stock and preferred stock dividends.
+You can't completely rely on reported net income as it appears at this point, though due to the nature of preferred stock and preferred stock dividends.
 Regular cash dividends paid on ordinary common stock are not deducted from the income statement.
 In other words, if a company made $10 million in profit and paid $9 million in dividends, the income statement would show $10 million, the balance sheet $1 million, and the cash flow statement $9 million in dividends distributed.

 Preferred stock dividends are deducted on the income statement.
-This is because preferred stockholders have a higher claim to dividends than common stockholders.
+The reasoning is because preferred stockholders have a higher claim to dividends than common stockholders.
 Many companies include preferred stock dividends on the income statement and then report another net income figure known as "net income applicable to common."
 If a company earned $10 million after taxes and paid $1 million in preferred stock dividends, the net income applicable to common would show only $9 million on the income statement.

 Understanding the Nature of Preferred Stock